 - Pointed – This cat has a clear color and may have subtle shading.
 The cat has clearly defined color points on the ears, feet, legs, and tail.

 Oriental Longhairs loves socializing with their family.
 Make sure to give your kitty daily cuddles and playtime.
 This breed needs attention and will be unhappy if left alone too often.
+They can get pushy and may start demanding attention by rubbing up on people and trying to engage with them. this breed loves attention and is always in the mood for a belly rub.

 Use puzzle feeders, puzzle games, and interactive toys to keep your cat mentally stimulated.
 “Cat proof” your space before bringing home this curious kitty.
 Oriental Longhairs are an active breed and will love exploring their new home.

 Keep a tidy litter box for your Oriental Longhair.
 It is critical for your cat’s hygiene that you clean the box daily, if not twice daily.
+You may want to consider an air purifier near the litter area to keep things extra clean and fresh.

 Your feline will also need access to water throughout the day.
 Choose a ceramic or metal bowl that will not cause whisker fatigue.
 Avoid a plastic bowl that can hold bacteria in the small scratches on the bowl’s surface.
 Change your cat’s water daily, as they prefer fresh, clean water.